Drugs and sexual desire: Flibanserin

 Flibanserin is the first pharmaceutical product from Sprout Pharmaceuticals for premenopausal women with HSDD.
 The drug was approved by the FDA in 2015.
-It compiles a serotonin 1A receptor agonist and a serotonin 2A receptor antagonist. and is an antidepressant that was originally developed for depression.
-This weak partial agonist that acts on dopamine D4 receptors, is also postsynaptic and functions by modulating various neurotransmitters, including dopamine, norepinephrine, and serotonin.
+It compiles a serotonin 5-HT_{1A} receptor agonist and a serotonin 5-HT_{2A} antagonist. and is an antidepressant that was originally developed for depression.
+This weak partial agonist that acts on dopamine D_{4} receptors, is also postsynaptic and functions by modulating various neurotransmitters, including dopamine, norepinephrine, and serotonin.

 Pharmacodynamics

 Flibanserin contains centrally active piperazine/benzimidazole-derived molecules, that aim to limit forskolin-stimulated cAMP production.
 Thus, eliminating the phosphatidyl-inositol turnover, which 5-HT stimulates typically in the brain cortex.
 However, the precise mechanism is oblique.
 It is estimated that the drug targets brain regions, especially in the medial prefrontal cortex, hypothalamus, limbic regions, and brainstem.

 Efficacy

 After its launch in 2015 and marketed as Addyi, the drug experienced controversies and rejection from being acknowledged after three reviews on the clinical trials.
 Regarding the eligible prescription criteria concluded from the trials, the patient should have a diagnosed psychological pathology, medical comorbidities, and the presence of personal relationship issues.
 Despite being the first drug, its efficacy was not significant for treatment less than at least four weeks.
 Treatment withdrawal is also practiced if recipients do not experience improvements in symptoms after eight weeks.
 Nevertheless, around 18% of the gain was observed after 24 weeks of treatment.